openedx/openedx-aspects/docs/concepts/extensions.rst

 Custom Clickhouse SQL
 =====================

-Aspects allows to add custom clickhouse SQL at initialization.
+Aspects allows to add custom Clickhouse SQL at initialization.
 To do so, you can use the patch `clickhouse-extra-sql` which you can use to define new SQL.
-This patch expects valid clickhouse SQL
+This patch expects valid Clickhouse SQL
 code:

 .. code-block:: yaml